HH1: The Orphan Sorceress of Oz – Author QA

 Is there a message in your novel that you want readers to grasp?

-The Witch Queens tells the story of Glinda, a teenage girl who happens to be the daughter of a sorceress.
+The Orphan Sorceress of Oz tells the story of Glinda, a teenage girl who happens to be the daughter of a sorceress.
 She wants freedom.
 But the freedom that she wants from her life isn’t what she expected.
 She learns through the course of the story—through success and through plenty of failure—that every freedom comes with a price.

 There are other messages in the story.
 Each character has their own lessons to learn, but it is up to the reader to decide how much of that is applicable in real life.